-Cell Phones, Pagers, and Other Electronic Communication Devices engage in conduct prohibited by school policies including, but not limited to, cheating, bullying, harassment, gang activity, etc. If the school has a reasonable suspicion that a student has violated a school rule or law by use of a cell phone or other electronic device, the school may search the device.
+If the school has a reasonable suspicion that a student has violated a school rule or law by use of a cell phone or other electronic device, the school may search the device.
 The search of the device will be reasonably related in scope to the circumstances justifying the search.
 Students who use an electronic device during the school day are in violation of school policies, and may be subject to disciplinary action pursuant to the school's discipline policy.
 In addition, a student's cell phone or electronic device may be confiscated by the school and, if applicable, provided to law enforcement.
 Cell phones or other electronic devices that are confiscated and retained by the school will be returned to the student's parent or guardian.
+Northeast College Prep is not responsible for lost or stolen cell phones or devices.